online-go/gtp2ogs/README.md

 You can also use the discord to ask simple and quick questions

-However, if you have a problem and it needs some explanations and time, it is common github practices to uses the ["Issues](https://github.com/online-go/gtp2ogs/issues) forum instead
+However, if you have a problem and it needs some explanations and time, it is common github practices to use the ["Issues"](https://github.com/online-go/gtp2ogs/issues) forum instead

 # Contributing